Aerobeacon: A searchlight-type light originally designed for use at airports and adapted for use in a number of lighthouses.

 Caisson Style Tower: Lighthouse built on an iron caisson.
 A caisson was essentially a hollow tube made of heavy rolled-iron plates.
 The caissons were bolted together on land, transported into place, sunk and filled with sand, gravel, rock or cement.
 Some referred to them as coffee pot lights or bug lights.
 After the invention of the internal combustion engine they became known as spark plug lights.

 Cast-iron Tower: Usually cylindrical in shape, these lights became popular in the 1840’s.
 Cast iron was stronger than stone and comparatively light.
-They could be manufactured miles away in a foundry, and transported to the sight for erection.
+They could be manufactured miles away in a foundry, and transported to the site for erection.

 Catwalk: A narrow elevated walkway, allowing the keeper access to light towers built out in the water.